What you'll find on this page

-They will then program the sound processor and set the volume and pitch levels that are right for your child.
+They will program the sound processor and set the volume for different pitch levels that are comfortable for your child.
 This may take some time, and your child may have mixed emotions about the process, but this is normal.

 Your child's hearing health professional will then switch on the implant.

 Don't worry if your child can't hear clearly straight away.
 It can take some time for their brain to understand the signals it receives from the sound processor.
 Speak to your child's hearing health professional about their progress.

-What to expect after your child's sound processor is switched on
+What to expect after your child's sound processor is turned on

-Over the next several months, your child will have a series of appointments with your hearing health professional to fine tune the sound processor's programmes.
+Over the next several months, your child will probably have a series of appointments with your hearing health professional to fine tune the sound processor's programmes.
 This is to make sure your child's hearing performance is at its best.

 You'll also need to follow the guidelines for care and maintenance, which vary for each device.
-We offer many "how to" videos and our customer service team can answer your questions.
+We offer many "how to" videos and our customer service team may answer your questions.

 Patience and persistence pays off

-As with any surgery, rehabilitation (at home and with specialists) is vital to your child's hearing success.
-They'll need to practice listening and speaking as much as possible.
+As with any surgery, rehabilitation (at home and with specialists) is important to your child's hearing success.
+They'll need to practise listening and speaking as much as possible.

 Please remember that progress may take time.
 However, being patient, persistent and consistent will help a great deal.

 Cochlear provides rehabilitation programmes you can access via your clinic.